cllebrun/cllebrun.github.io/labs/3.1 Lab Watson - Watson Assistant/README.md

 ![](./images/conversation_icon_64x64.png)

-# 3.1 Lab Watson - Create natural Dialog with Watson Conversation - Introduction
+# 3.1 Lab Watson - Watson Assistant - Introduction

-With the Watson Conversation service you can create virtual agents and bots that combine machine learning, natural language understanding, and integrated dialog tools to provide automated customer engagements.
+With the Watson Assistant service you can create virtual agents and bots that combine machine learning, natural language understanding, and integrated dialog tools to provide automated customer engagements.

-The following image illustrates many uses for the Conversation service.
+The following image illustrates many uses for the Assistant service.

   ![](./images/usesofconversation.png)